-Generally, the guidelines for GPS Advisory Accounts provide that either only Affiliated Products or only External Products will be selected or recommended for the Advisory Accounts or for particular asset classes or strategies within the Advisory Accounts.
-However, in certain cases, the guidelines for a GPS Advisory Account provide that both

-Affiliated Products and External Products may be selected or recommended for the Advisory Account or for particular asset classes or strategies within the Advisory Account.
-As described above in this Item 10, Other Financial Industry Activities and Affiliations-Conflicts Relating to Relationships with Unaffiliated Advisers-Conflicts Relating to the Allocation of Advisory Account Assets to Affiliated Products and External Products, conflicts of interest arise in situations in which GPS is permitted to allocate Advisory Account assets to both Affiliated Products and External Products, and the differing fee arrangements that apply to investments by GPS Advisory Accounts in Affiliated Products as compared to External Products create a preference for the selection or recommendation of Affiliated Products over External Products.
+Generally, the guidelines for MAS Advisory Accounts provide that either only Affiliated Products or only External Products will be selected or recommended for the Advisory Accounts or for particular asset classes or strategies within the Advisory Accounts.
+However, in certain cases, the guidelines for a MAS Advisory Account provide that both Affiliated Products and External Products may be selected or recommended for the Advisory Account or for particular asset classes or strategies within the Advisory Account.
+As described above in this Item 10, Other Financial Industry Activities and Affiliations-Conflicts Relating to Relationships with Unaffiliated Advisers-Conflicts Relating to the Allocation of Advisory Account Assets to Affiliated Products and External Products, conflicts of interest arise in situations in which MAS is permitted to allocate Advisory Account assets to both Affiliated Products and External Products, and the differing fee arrangements that apply to investments by MAS Advisory Accounts in Affiliated Products as compared to External Products create a preference for the selection or recommendation of Affiliated Products over External Products.
 Please also refer to the potential conflicts of interest described in Item 11, Code of Ethics, Participation or Interest in Client Transactions and Personal Trading-Participation or Interest in Client Transactions-Financial Incentives in Selling and Managing Advisory Accounts.

-In connection with an Advisory Account that, pursuant to its guidelines, may invest in External Products (either because the guidelines provide that the Advisory Account will invest in only External Products or because the guidelines provide that the Advisory Account will invest in both External Products and Affiliated Products), GPS will not review the entire universe of available External Products that may be appropriate for the Advisory Account.
-In addition, AIMS might not consider any External Product for certain asset classes for which an Affiliated Product is available; as a result, there may be no External Products available for certain asset classes on the GPS platform.
-Generally, GPS will only review External Products managed by managers listed on a list of approved Unaffiliated Advisers (the "GSAM Approved Manager List"), and typically will only review a subset of such External Products as it determines in its sole discretion.
-As a result, there may be one or more External Products that would be a more appropriate addition to the Advisory Account than the investment product selected by GPS, from the standpoint of the factors that GPS has taken into consideration or other factors.
+In connection with an Advisory Account that, pursuant to its guidelines, may invest in External Products (either because the guidelines provide that the Advisory Account will invest in only External Products or because the guidelines provide that the Advisory Account will invest in both External Products and Affiliated Products), MAS will not review the entire universe of available External Products that may be appropriate for the Advisory Account.
+Generally, MAS will only review External Products managed by managers listed on a list of approved Unaffiliated Advisers created by AIMS (the "GSAM Approved Manager List"), and typically will only review a subset of such External Products as it determines in its sole discretion.
+In addition, AIMS might not consider any External Product for certain asset classes for which an Affiliated Product is available; as a result, there may be no External Products available for certain asset classes on the MAS platform.
+As a result, there may be one or more External Products that would be a more appropriate addition to the Advisory Account than the investment product selected by MAS, from the standpoint of the factors that MAS has taken into consideration or other factors.
 Such External Products may outperform the investment product selected for the Advisory Account.
+In certain cases, a MAS Advisory Account will invest in ETFs managed by Unaffiliated Advisers that are not on the GSAM Approved Manager List.